Trek Costa Rica for Marie Curie Hospice, Bradford 2017

 By taking on this once in a lifetime challenge for Marie Curie you will help us care for more people living with a terminal illness.
 When you join us you will benefit from:

-- lots of fundraising ideas in your welcome pack - if you’re keen to get started with your fundraising right away, check these ideas out
+- Lots of fundraising ideas in your welcome pack.
+If you’re keen to get started with your fundraising right away, check out some of these ideas.

 This challenge is organised through World Expeditions.
 World Expeditions has been pioneering trips since 1975.
 Their itineraries give you the best travel experience, designed by people with incredible local knowledge who share a vision of authentic exchange and real exploration with a responsible tourism approach.

 Sorry, online registration is no longer available for this event.
 If you are still interested in trekking for Marie Curie, take a look at our Burma Trek in May 2018 or Great Wall of China Trek in October 2018.

 For more information, please contact us on email@example.com or call us on 0845 052 4184.

 Signing up online is quick and easy to do and it saves us vital money to put towards supporting people living with a terminal illness.
 If you are not able to sign up right now and would like a paper form, please call us on 0800 716 146 or why not save this page to your favourites so you can sign up online later?